Programs of Study

 The Grade of UW (unofficial withdrawal)

 Given to students who have not officially dropped a course and who have not completed any substantive work in the course.
 However, for students who have not officially dropped a course but who have completed substantive work, such as a paper or a midterm examination, the uncompleted work may be averaged into the final grade as a “zero’’ or an “F,’’ and the instructor may compute and award a final course grade.
 A UW is a permanent grade and will remain on the transcript even if the student repeats the course.
+As of spring 2014, the grade of UW is no longer available.

 The Mark of W (withdrawal)